larson-group/clubb_release/Readme.txt

 - (3.3) Executing a tuning run:
 -----------------------------------------------------------------------

+The "tuner" code is used to optimize CLUBB's parameters in order to better match output from a 3D large-eddy simulation (LES) model.
+The optimization technique is the downhill-simplex method of Needler and Mead, as implemented in _Numerical Recipes In Fortran 90_ (amoeba.f90).

 Do steps 1, 2, & 3 as outlined in the standalone run.

 4. Edit input/tuner/error_<CASE NAME>.in or select an existing one.
 Note that there are two tuning subroutines, specified by tune_type in the error_<CASE NAME>.in /stats/ namelist.
-   If tune_type = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
+   If tune_type = 0, then the amoeba subroutine, which implements the downhill simplex algorithm, will be used.
 If runtype is any other value, then amebsa, a variant of amoeba which uses simulated annealing instead, is used.
 A complete explanation of these minimization algorithms can be found in "Numerical Recipes" by Press et al., .
    Sometimes the variable names in CLUBB's zt and the LES grads files